Ryagg/scifi_zone/TESTING.md

 -   **Profile page:**

-    Following the approach from the Boutique Ado walkthrough, the labels for all form inputs were removed and the content placed as placeholder text inside the input fields.
+    Following the approach from the Boutique Ado walk-through, the labels for all form inputs were removed, and the content placed as placeholder text inside the input fields.
 This causes errors due to missing form labels on all pages including forms.
 For this page, 5 missing form labels and 1 missing select label are reported.
 Additionally, 3 alerts due to possible headings are reported.

     ![profile](documentation/testing/wave-results/profile.jpg)
     ![profile-detail](documentation/testing/wave-results/profile-detail.jpg)